Mohammed Saghir

 Mohammed Saghir (also transliterated Mohammed Sanghir) is an elderly Pakistani who was held by the U.S. military in the United States Guantanamo Bay detention camps, in Cuba.

 His Guantanamo Internment Serial Number was 143.

-Joint Task Force Guantanamo counter-terrorism analysts estimate he was born in 1952, in Khohestan, Pakistan.
+Joint Task Force Guantanamo counter-terrorism analysts estimate he was born in 1952, in Kohistan District, Pakistan.

-When The Guardian interviewed Saghir, following his release, on October 22, 2002, they estimated he was in his sixties.
+When The Guardian interviewed Saghir, following his release, on 22 October 2002, they estimated he was in his sixties.

 Saghir was one of the first four detainees to be released from Guantanamo.

 He was the first Pakistani to be released from Guantanamo.

 Saghir was released together with two even more elderly Afghan men, and one younger Afghan man.

 Guantanamo documents

-No documents about Mr. Sanghir had been made public, as he was released before the Combatant Status Review Tribunals began.
+No documents about Mr. Saghir had been made public, as he was released before the Combatant Status Review Tribunals began.

-On April 25, 2011, whistleblower organization WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.
+On 25 April 2011, whistleblower organisation WikiLeaks published formerly secret assessments drafted by Joint Task Force Guantanamo analysts.

-Saghir's assessment was dated September 27, 2002, and was two pages long.
+Saghir's assessment was dated 27 September 2002, and was two pages long.

 His assessment was signed by camp commandant Michael E. Dunlavey who recommended release or transfer to the control of another country.

 Historian Andy Worthington, author of The Guantanamo Files, repeated the justification for Saghir's detention -- "his knowledge of General Dostum's treatment of captured personnel transported from Kunduz to Sheberghan".

 Worthington called it "...a low point in the feeble reasons given for transfer to Guantánamo, as it involved US forces suggesting that they took him halfway round the world to an experimental prison outside the law simply to find out more about how their close ally had been murdering prisoners of war."

 Suing the USA

 Saghir initiated a lawsuit against the United States for $10.4 million for the torture and abuse he reports he endured.

 Saghir says that when he was released he was promised compensation.

-In September 2012, Saghir reminded the Pakistan Tribune that President Barack Obama had broken his promise to close Guantanamo.
+In September 2012, Saghir reminded The Express Tribune that President Barack Obama had broken his promise to close Guantanamo.

 Le Monde interview

-Sanghir reportedly still wears the green ID bracelet issued to him in camp delta.
+Saghir reportedly still wears the green ID bracelet issued to him in camp delta.